Elections matter. So does your vote. But you can’t cast a ballot if you’re not registered.

 In order to vote, you must be a citizen who is eighteen years or older.
 If you have lost your right to vote due to felony convictions, check this map for your state’s felony disenfranchisement laws, and visit your Secretary of State’s website to learn how to get your voting rights restored.

 Not eligible to vote?
 No worries!
-There are many ways you can participate in our democracy, including helping friends and family register and make a plan to vote.
+There are many ways you can participate in our democracy, including helping friends and family register to vote.
 And rest assured that you are still fully eligible to take part in the Science Rising Challenge!

 I’m not yet 18 but will be soon!
 How can I register?